Tax Freedom Day Clock Web Widget

 In actuality, Tax Freedom Day is different for each state, depending upon the various tax rates that may be in effect in each state, for that tax year.
 In that case, the formula changes slightly, using only federal, state and local taxes for each state and only the total income for each state.

-For our Tax Freedom Day Clock, we use the National Tax Freedom Day, which, as mentioned above, falls on April 9, in 2010.
+For our Tax Freedom Day Clock, we use the National Tax Freedom Day, which, as mentioned above, falls on April 18, in 2012.
 As mentioned above, for the first few months of each year, the Tax Freedom Day Clock will use the previous year's date, until the data becomes available for the new year - usually in late March or early April.

+Or think of it another way.
 That's like working two or more hours of every day, for which you will NOT get paid.

 Modern politicians call that work that you do for them, without getting paid, "patriotic."
 However, Abraham Lincoln had a much better term for it.
 He called it by its proper name - "slavery."